 State-appropriated monies are made available through the Iowa Livestock Health Advisory Council (ILHAC) to support research relating to livestock health.
 The Council establishes priorities for this research.
 Projects can be funded up to $25,000 per year for one or two years total.

 Proposals will be reviewed, ranked, and critiqued by a subcommittee of the CVM Research Advisory Committee.
 These reviews and recommendations are then discussed with ILHAC during their winter board meeting; ILHAC members and advisory board determine the projects chosen for funding.
-Preliminary award information will be provided to PI's in the spring of 2019, with final awards being determined in June, once the State of Iowa budget is finalized.
+Preliminary award information will be provided to PI's in the spring, with final awards being determined in June, once the State of Iowa budget is finalized.

 ILHAC and ISU CVM Summer Scholar Research Program Joint Initiative